Department of Economics

 The University of Chicago

 I am a 4th-year PhD student in economics, NSF Graduate Research Fellow, and researcher of poverty, inequality, and intergenerational mobility.
-I primarily use economic methods from price theory and structural econometrics but also methods drawn from other disciplines, including sociology, computer science, psychology, medicine, and normative ethics.
+I primarily use economic methods from price theory and structural econometrics but also methods drawn from other disciplines, especially computer science and normative ethics.
 I am also a Graduate Fellow in the Center for the Economics of Human Development (CEHD), recently founded by my long-time mentor and the man who inspired me to switch from philosophy to economics, James J. Heckman.